Disease/Disorder

 Although the many advantages of MSK US render it an attractive, office-based imaging modality for clinical practice, every physiatrist should be aware of three important limitations of MSK US:

 - Equipment cost: In a way similar to electrodiagnostic equipment, physiatrists must generally purchase or rent MSK US machines in order to effectively integrate MSK US services into their practices.
 Although US machine quality continues to improve, there are significant differences among available models.
 Cost will generally be determined by resolution and the number of probes purchased.
-However, there are numerous high-quality machines currently available in the market to meet the needs and budgets of most physiatric practices.
+Luckily, there are numerous high-quality machines currently available to meet the needs and budgets of most physiatric practices.

 - Operator dependence: The clinician must recognize the abnormality and appropriately interpret it.
 However, similar to electrodiagnostic examinations, MSK US also requires the physiatrist to physically acquire the information.
 Acquiring the skill of optimal image acquisition often provides the greatest challenge to most physiatrists who are seeking to integrate MSK US into their practices.